 More cremation providers are now offering online arrangement services, so all this can be done from the comfort of your own home.
 Pre-planning can provide you with funeral service coverage that will give you and your family peace of mind, reducing the stress associated with making last-minute funeral arrangements after a loved one has passed.
 To discuss your options for pre-planning a simple cremation in El Paso, contact your local provider on (915) 201-2446.

 If you travel (as 80% of adults do these days), you may wish to consider purchasing a Travel Protection Plan.
 This is an affordable assurance policy that provides you with life time cover for funeral costs should you happen to pass away 75 miles or more away from your home in El Paso.
-The plan costs just $450 for a individual or $875 for a couple, and will cover all costs for a cremation at the place of death, or returning the deceased home to Colorado.
+The plan costs just $450 for a individual or $875 for a couple, and will cover all costs for a cremation at the place of death, or returning the deceased home to Texas.
 The cover is worldwide.
 Read more about this affordable peace of mind death expense coverage here: Travel Protection Plan.

 Arranging a green burial in El Paso